CV (at April 2005)

 Editorial Advisory Board: Critical Perspectives on International Business, Emerald.

-Member: College of Reviewers, Social Sciences and Humanities Research Council of Canada.
+Member: College of Reviewers, Canada Research Chairs Program

 Executive Committee Member: University of Queensland Staff Association (UQASA)—2000-2003.